AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

       ![](../images/lab07-image37.png)

-1. Once the Pipeline is run, you can see the similar result.
+1. Once the **Pipeline** is run, you can see the similar result.

      ![](../images/U5lab08-image26.png)

-1. Double click on Evaluation metrics review the evaluation metrics values in Azure
+1. Double click on **Evaluation metrics** review the evaluation metrics values in Azure.

    ![](../images/U5lab08-image25.png)

-   - Both the Jupyter Notebook and Azure ML pipelines were used to train a Linear Regression model to predict team win percentage (Pct) using the same input features!
+   >**Note**: Both the Jupyter Notebook and Azure ML pipelines were used to train a Linear Regression model to predict team win percentage (Pct) using the same input features!